Exploit-Master122/CPMMath/README.md

 - # 3 ***THE OPERA GX PRANK***
 - If you run this,your computer will be cooked.I'm serious.
-- Either,way,you will have to check the source code for the acess password.
+- Either,way,you will have to check the source code for the accsess password.
 - It'll download opera GX!
 Try it!
 Completey free and unblocked!
+- You may get redirected to a...site. =-| Beware!
+Please!
 - Try it!
 [Dwonload](https://github.com/Exploit-Master122/CPMMath/blob/main/verysafeoperagxdownload.html)